-Sarah Adams-Cornell, a member of Choctaw Nation, is one many activists who has worked for over three years to get Indigenous Peoples' Day officially recognized in Oklahoma City.
+Sarah Adams-Cornell, a citizen of Choctaw Nation, is one many activists who has worked for over three years to get Indigenous Peoples' Day officially recognized in Oklahoma City.

 “It helps to solidify our sovereignty as indigenous people,” Adams-Cornell said.
 She’s part of a group called Live Indigenous OK.